 - Make sure you dice your peeled apples into thumbnail sized pieces, and your pecans too!

-- If you don’t have sour cream, you can substitute plain (or vanilla) GREEK yogurt in this recipe (must be greek though, as it’s thicker in consistency)
+- If you don’t have sour cream, you can substitute plain (or vanilla) GREEK yogurt in this recipe.
+It must be Greek though, as it’s thicker in consistency.

 - For the glaze, once you’ve boiled the brown sugar and butter, spoon small amounts over your bread then sprinkle with pecans.
 Repeat several layers until all the glaze is used!

 - Once the glaze hardens, wrap in foil and keep at room temperature until ready to serve!
 ENJOY!

 Pralines are nuts with a sugared candy coating.
 We use pecans as the praline base for this recipe.

 I used two 9×5 inch loaf pans for this recipe.